akka/akka-management/README.md

-# Akka Cluster Management
+# Akka (Cluster) Management

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/akka/akka)

-This repository contains interfaces to interact with an Akka Cluster.
+This repository contains interfaces to inspect, interact and manage various Parts of Akka, primarily Akka Cluster.
+Future additions may extend these concepts to other parts of Akka.

 Documentation
 -------------